Beltrami coefficient and angular distortion of discrete geometric mappings: Mathematical Background

 The above formula suggests that $f$ maps an infinitesimal circle centered at $z_0$ to an infinitesimal ellipse centered at $f(z_0)$ (see Fig.~\ref{fig:quasiconformal_map}).
 Moreover, it is easy to see that when $\mu(z_0) = 0$, $f$ is conformal, and the infinitesimal circle remains an infinitesimal circle after mapping.
 Additionally, we can determine the angles at which the magnification and shrinkage are maximized, as well as quantify the degree of magnification and shrinkage at those angles.
 More specifically, the angle of maximal magnification is $\operatorname{arg}(\mu(z_0))/2$ with the magnifying factor $|f_{z}(z_0)|(1+|\mu(z_0)|)$, and the angle of maximal shrinkage is $(\operatorname{arg}(\mu(z_0))+\pi)/2$ with the shrinking factor $|f_{z}(z_0)(|1-|\mu(z_0)|)$.
 The maximal dilation of $f$ is

 Thus, the Beltrami coefficient $\mu$ encodes important geometric information about the quasi-conformal map $f$.

 Besides encoding important geometric information about the associated quasi-conformal map, the Beltrami coefficient is also closely related to the bijectivity of the mapping.
-More specifically, we have the following result~\cite{gardiner2000quasiconformal}: \begin{theorem} If $f$ is a $C^1$ mapping satisfying $\|\mu \|_{\infty} <1$, then $f$ is bijective. \end{theorem}
+More specifically, we have the following result~\cite{gardiner2000quasiconformal}: \begin{theorem} If $f$ is a $C^1$ mapping satisfying $\|\mu \|_{\infty} <1$, then $f$ is locally invertible. \end{theorem}

 Moreover, suppose $f:\Omega_1 \rightarrow \Omega_2$ and $g:\Omega_2 \rightarrow \Omega_3$ are two quasi-conformal maps with Beltrami coefficients $\mu_f$ and $\mu_g$ respectively.
 The Beltrami coefficient of the composition map $g\circ f: \Omega_1 \rightarrow \Omega_3$ can be obtained by